 The accompanying notes form an integral part of these consolidated financial statements.

-Notes to the Condensed Interim Consolidated Financial Statements For the nine months ended June 30, 2022 (Expressed in thousands of U.S., except share and per share amounts)
+Notes to the Consolidated Financial Statements For the three month period ended December 31, 2022 (Expressed in thousands of U.S. dollars, except per ounce, share and per share amounts)

 1. NATURE OF OPERATIONS AND GOING CONCERN ASSUMPTION